Cheap train tickets from Flagstaff to Oakland

 The earliest train departs Flagstaff at 8:00pm while the last train of the day leaves at 8:00pm.
 To see all scheduled departure times, use the search function on this page to get the full schedule for your specific travel dates.

-There are 4 scheduled trains on most days.
-Unfortunately, none of them are direct connections, so you will need to disembark from your original train and board a connecting train during your journey.
-Don't forget to bring your carry-on luggage when you switch trains.
-In some instances, you may also be responsible for transferring your own checked baggage.
+Trains leave the station in Flagstaff twice a day, so there are a couple of options depending on your preferred travel time.
+However, there are no direct trains.
+This means that you will need to disembark from your original train and board a connecting train at some point during your journey.
+You will need to remember to bring your carry-on luggage with you when you change trains.
+Depending on the carrier's policy, you may also be responsible for transferring your own checked baggage.

 You can also take a train for your return trip from Oakland to Flagstaff.